nifey/nifey.github.io/content/post/paper_tlbdr.md

 Information about the size, associativity, set mapping, etc. of caches and TLBs allow the attacker to fine tune their attacks.
 However, most CPU vendors don't disclose such information in detail, and so, attackers resort to reverse engineering these microarchitectural details.
 Reverse engineering hardware structures is usually performed by observing timing differences, which can have a lot of noise.
-In the paper, TLB;DR, the author propose a new method for reverse engineering TLBs with high accuracy.
+In the paper, TLB;DR, the authors propose a new method for reverse engineering TLBs with high accuracy.

 ## TLB coherency {#tlb-coherency}

 Translation Lookaside buffers are a critical component in memory virtualization.
 TLBs cache page table entries (PTEs) for fast address translation.
-Each PTE contains two main information: the physical address of the page and permission bits to denote if a process has permission to read, write or execute from a page (NX bit).
+Each PTE contains two main information: the physical address of the page and permission bits to denote if a process has permission to read, write or execute (NX bit) from a page.
 Whenever the operating system remaps a page to a different location or updates the permission of a page, it updates the page table entry.
 But if the PTE is cached in a TLB, it can lead to correctness issues: accessing a different page or performing a write when the write permission has been revoked.
 I'm not sure of other architectures, but in x86 architecture, ensuring TLB coherency is the responsibility of the operating system, i.e. whenever the OS updates a PTE, it is resposible for invalidating the corresponding PTE entry from the TLBs.